cruffenach/CRToast/README.md

 ### Customizing Animation

-`CWStatusBarNotification` also allows for animation customization.
+`CRToast` also allows for animation customization.
 This includes.

 - Animation Type (Linear or Spring)
 - Presentation Type (Slide over bars or push content out)